nubomedia-vtt/Doc-Nubomedia-Armodule/docs/source/README.rst

 **Alvar Markers**

-Some Alvar markers can be found eg from
+Some Alvar markers can be found eg from:
 `AlvarMarkers <https://github.com/nubomedia-vtt/armodule/tree/master/AlvarMarkers>`__
 Eg the zero marker is defined as MarkerData\_0.png